BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Numerical Results

-{Generalizability to user numbers:} To test whether the models are suitable for scenarios with dynamic user numbers, we evaluated models trained on \((K=6, N_{\rm T}=12)\) and \((K=8, N_{\rm T}=16)\) for generalization performance with user numbers \(K \in \{5, 7, 9\}\).
+{\it Generalizability to user numbers.} To verify the suitability of the models for scenarios with varying user numbers, we evaluate the generalization performance of models pre-trained on \((K=6, N_{\rm T}=12)\) and \((K=8, N_{\rm T}=16)\) across unseen user numbers \(K \in \{5, 7, 9\}\).
 The results are shown in Table \ref{pertrain:table:gen:user}.
-It can be observed that the model with the best generalization performance is BERT, which maintains over 92\% performance on both the SR and MR tasks.
-In the EE task, BERT’s generalization performance even surpasses that of SCA.
-In contrast, UBERT shows weaker generalization performance in the EE task, with an average performance of only around 91\%.
+It can be observed that BERT achieves the best generalization performance, which maintains over $92\%$ performance on both SR and MR tasks.
+For the EE task, BERT’s generalization performance even slightly surpasses that of SCA.
+This is because the optimal results derived by the SCA method are constrained by the predefined convergence accuracy.
+In contrast, UBERT exhibits relatively weaker generalization performance in the EE task, with an average performance of approximately $91\%$.